AshishRogannagari/SheetBuddy/README.md

 - **Feature:** New Dataset Info sheet with a summary of the dataset, including name, format, number of rows and columns, description, and data link.
 - **Implementation:** `add_dataset_info` method to create a structured summary of the dataset.

+- For more details, please refer to the [SheetBuddy Version 3.1.1 Documentation](https://github.com/AshishRogannagari/SheetBuddy/wiki/SheetBuddy-Version-3.1.1-Documentation).

 ### Requirements 📦

 To use SheetBuddy, ensure you have the following dependencies: